elijahnbryce/tangram/README.md

 <h4>4.
 Feel free to add more classes, models, small plugins, and modify any of the prefabs and setup given.</h4>
 <h4>5.
 Time expectation is around 2-3 hours.</h4>
 It is not expected that you will build a fully completed game, so it is up to you how you spend your time.
-Our audience is aged 4-10; think about creating a gameplay experience that will be easy for young kids.
+Our audience is aged 4-10; create a gameplay experience that will be easy for young kids.
 <h1>Requirements</h1>
-<h4>Project template was built in Unity 6000.0.38f1.
+<h4>This project template was built in Unity 6000.0.38f1.
 Any Unity 6 LTS should work!</h4>
 <h4>Target Desktop, WebGL, Android, or iOS.</h4>

 <h1>Rubric</h1>